 There is a range of ways that Pharma companies can improve their SEO, with the best course of action depending on the resources they have available, the build of their site and the current level of optimisation across the site.

-However, every Pharma company should begin by ensuring that its site is optimised for the SEO factors in the list below:
+Varn are specialists in Pharma SEO, and we have explored what works when it comes to optimising SEO and maximising return on investment for Pharma businesses.
+Every Pharma company should begin by ensuring that its site is optimised for the SEO factors in the list below:

 1. Identify Audience

 In order for a site to be visible in search results for relevant queries, you must first identify who the audience of the site is.
 The majority of Pharma sites have distinct areas targeting the public and HCPs.
 These areas must be clearly defined and separated on the site as the content and keywords being targeted will vary significantly and should be focused on meeting the needs of the audience.
 In addition, it is particularly important on Pharma sites to ensure these areas are clearly signposted and are compliant with pharmaceutical marketing regulations such as those outlined in the ABPI code of conduct (for UK sites).

 2. Identify Keywords and Search Intent

 Now that you have identified the types of people who will be browsing your website, you need to identify what types of phrases and keywords they will be searching for and what their intent is.
 Searcher Intent is simply what the searcher is hoping to find from their search.
 Generally, there are 3 main types of intent; Navigational (looking for a specific website or webpage), Informational (looking for information such as an answer to a question) and Transactional (looking to make a purchase).
 The majority of searches in Pharma are informational and can often be categorised into searches about Symptoms and Diagnosis, Treatments, and Community (if living with an ongoing condition).